AnnaNKorotkova/estimate/README.md

 ### USER can
 1. Authificate
-2. Vote for restaurant until 11:00
+2. Vote for restaurant
+3. Change vote until 11:00
-3. Get all restaurant in a day  for voting.
+4. Get all restaurant in a day  for voting.

 -------------------------------------------